junxit/us-congress-bills-110/metadata.md

 - 2007-06-18 — Introduced in Senate
 - 2007-06-18 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S7815)
 - 2007-06-18 — Sponsor introductory remarks on measure.
 (CR S7815)
+- 2007-10-04 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-10-04 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2007-10-04 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2007-10-04 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S12826; text as passed Senate: CR S12826)
+- 2007-10-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S12826; text as passed Senate: CR S12826)
+- 2007-10-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 404.